Abdullah3245/BCGuardian_Challenge/README.md

 # YouTube Copyright Risk Detection

-In this challenge, I built an end-to-end system to identify and preserve YouTube videos that may be susceptible to copyright violations, using only **free and official APIs**.
+In this challenge, I built an end-to-end system to identify and preserve YouTube videos that may be susceptible to copyright violations.
-The goal is to **prioritize potentially risky content** without downloading videos or transcripts, which would violate YouTube’s Terms of Service.

 ---